crf8472/libarcstk/doc/texts/MAINPAGE.md

 \section nonfeatures Non-features

-- Libarcs does not rip CDs
+- Libarcstk does not rip CDs
-- Libarcs does not read, decode or buffer audio data
+- Libarcstk does not read, decode or buffer audio data
-- Libarcs will not send any requests to AccurateRip.
-Libarcs has no network facilities and is not supposed to get any.
-The actual HTTP request for fetching the reference values is better performed by the HTTP networking client of your choice.
+- Libarcstk will not send any requests to AccurateRip.
+Libarcstk has no network facilities and is not supposed to get any.
+The actual HTTP request for fetching the reference values is better performed by the HTTP client of your choice.